Skip to main content

 • Create separate users for each application or integration point.

-• Grant roles aligned to job duties: registrar (full write), instructor (limited update), analytics (read-only).
+• Grant roles aligned to job duties: support (read orders), seller ops (manage products), finance (manage transactions), analytics (read-only).

 • Review privileges regularly and enforce password policies and secure connections.